mm80843/T3.5/docs/Benef/PBN__Benef_1276.md

 # __Early detection of outbreak__

-## Name of the Benefit

-WBE can provide a cheap and early warning method for COVID-19 outbreak, allowing for early detection of the spread of the virus through sewage.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in the development and implementation of WBE methods as it can contribute to the prevention and control of COVID-19 outbreaks, reducing the economic impact of the disease.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1438.md)